Dtalented/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that lists all local variables
+a script that creates a new local variable